What’s this all about, then?

 Do I get a CD or DVD of all my photos?

 I know the most annoying answer in the world is “It depends,” but really, it depends.
-You’ll be able to buy some or all of your high-resolution digital photos (also called digital negatives) after the shoot.
+You’ll be able to buy some or all of your high-resolution digital photos (also called digital prints) after the shoot.
+More here >

 What if I don’t want to buy stuff?
 I just want my digital photos.